At Harvard’s graduate Schools, reinvention on the fly

 Students vs. Pandemics

-With so many feeling overwhelmed by the abrupt changes and confused by the rapid pace of information coming at them from so many disparate sources about the COVID-19 pandemic or where to find help for a host of difficulties, graduate students Gwendolyn Lee, M.D./M.P.P. ’20, and her sister, Alexandria “Allie” Lee, M.S. ’20, felt students could use a central repository to find and share the most accurate, useful information and more easily communicate with each other.
-Ideally, they hoped this would empower students to take action to being solving the many challenges of the current public health crisis.
+With so many feeling overwhelmed by the abrupt changes and confused by the rapid pace of information coming at them from so many disparate sources about the COVID-19 pandemic or where to find help for difficulties, graduate students Gwendolyn Lee, M.D./M.P.P. ’20, and her sister, Alexandria “Allie” Lee, M.S. ’20, thought students could use a central repository to find and share the most accurate, useful information and more easily communicate with each other.
+Ideally, they hoped this would empower students to take action to begin solving the many challenges of the current public health crisis.

-On March 13, the student-run group, Students vs. Pandemics, created a Google Sheet with sections on how to stay healthy, where to find resources, ideas for having fun or bringing about systemic change and complain + fix, where problems are identified and then go about trying to fix them.
+On March 13, the student-run group Students vs. Pandemics created a Google Sheet with sections on how to stay healthy, where to find resources, ideas for having fun or bringing about systemic change, and complain + fix, where problems are identified, and then go about trying to fix them.
 Students are encouraged to add ideas and share information on the spreadsheet.
 So far, more than 30 students have contributed, and they’re hoping to recruit others.
 Ideas include starting a COVID-19 hackathon for students to identify digital solutions, drafting policy memos to send to the Massachusetts Legislature, and helping other universities launch similar task forces.

 Harvard’s Lipsitch urges public to ramp up social distancing, increase coronavirus tests